mouhamed-ali/spring-boot-examples/web/rest/rest-producer/1-secure-api-jwt/README.md

 # Project Title

-Spring Boot + Spring Security + Oauth2
+Spring Boot + Spring Security + JWT

 ## Overview

-In this example we will show how to implement the Oauth2 authorization using spring security. we gonna configure :

-* **The Authorization Server** - the server that provides tokens
-* **The Resource Server** - the server that exposes our rest api
+In this example, We’ll configure Spring Security along with JWT authentication, and write the APIs to let users login to our application.

 ### Prerequisites